 Virtue Fusion (Playtech)

 Virtue Fusion are by far the biggest and most well-known bingo software provider, not surprising considering they are part of the Playtech group.
-Huge resources, a massive catalogue of games, the biggest bingo community (>60k players daily) and the biggest brands associated (Ladbrokes, Coral, etc).
+Huge resources, a massive catalogue of games, the biggest bingo community (>60k players daily) and the biggest brands associated (Bet365, Mecca, etc).
 Always developing and innovating the company are also famous themed games.

-Microgaming are a much-loved bingo and casino game developer with nearly 1000 games titles in their locker.
-They have been around since the dawn of the online age, founded in 1994, they have grown alongside online bingo developing many of the titles we know today.
-A perfect all rounder for those that like to play bingo, table games slots and live titles.
+Microgaming were a much-loved bingo and casino game developer with nearly 1000 games titles in their locker.
+They had been around since the dawn of the online age, founded in 1994, they grew alongside online bingo developing many of the titles we know today.
+Unfotunatley in 2020 Microgaming closed their bingo and poker networks to focus on casino.

 This software company were born to make bingo games, although they also make some great casino games too.
 Gamesys have a unique style and catalogue of games and they run their own sites too, such as their original 2002 flagship brand, JackPotJoy.
 With carefully picked partners, top themed games and lots of jackpots around they won over a loyal fan base.